-Constructing Modern Knowledge is thrilled to offer a rare learning adventure as a pre-institute workshop, from Reggio Emilia, on July 10, 2023, Scintillae – Play and Learning in the Digital Age.
+Constructing Modern Knowledge is thrilled to offer a rare learning adventure as a pre-institute workshop on July 10, 2023, with Scintillae – Play and Learning in the Digital Age from Reggio Emilia (Italy).

 Observe and listen to children because when they ask “why?” they are not simply asking for the answer from you.
 They are requesting the courage to find a collection of possible answers.– Carla Rinaldi

-This workshop is named after an experimental research project led by the Fondazione Reggio Children – Centro Loris Malaguzzi.
+This workshop is named after an experimental research project led by Fondazione Reggio Children – Centro Loris Malaguzzi and The LEGO Foundation.
 The word “scintillae” means small sparks or flashes, and reminds us that being attuned to the smallest of sparks is a crucial part of understanding learning.
 The workshop will be organized in two parts.
 The first part to share experiences of co-designing, conducting and documenting playful learning activities.
 The second part will be an opportunity to experiment and document activities in small groups in an intermedial, immersive learning context.
-The CMK Scintillae workshop will be led by our dear colleague, Barbara Donnici from the Reggio Emilia Foundation, and an atelierista from Reggio Emilia.
+The CMK Scintillae workshop will be led by our dear colleague, Barbara Donnici from the Fondazione Reggio Children, and the atelierista, Elèna Sofia Paoli from Fondazione Reggio Children.

 “In our digital age, scintillae represents a learning context characterized by a natural and playful approach to digital technology, where the physical and digital worlds interact, creating unexpected and unusual encounters for learning, designing and building knowledge and images together.“